EPAM-YAAS/ratenreview/README.md

 The MIT License

-Copyright (c) 2016 Epam Systems, https://www.epam.com/
+Copyright (c) 2016 Epam Systems Inc., https://www.epam.com/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal